Glenn Dobbs

 Glenn Dobbs Jr. (July 12, 1920 – November 12, 2002) was an American professional football player in the All-America Football Conference (AAFC).
 A skilled tailback, quarterback, punter and return specialist, Dobbs was named the AAFC's MVP in 1946.
 After sitting out the 1950 season with a knee injury, Dobbs was persuaded to come out of retirement to play with the Saskatchewan Roughriders of the Western Interprovincial Football Union (WIFU), forerunner of the Canadian Football League (CFL).
 In 1951 Dobbs was named the Most Valuable Player of the WIFU.
 Dobbs played college football at the University of Tulsa, where he was later head football coach from 1961 to 1968 and athletic director from 1955 to 1970.
 He was inducted into the College Football Hall of Fame as a player in 1980.

-Early years
+Early life

 Dobbs was born July 12, 1920. in McKinney, Texas.
 He was a successful running back and punter in high school, earning all-state honors while playing for his school in Frederick, Oklahoma.